wimulkeman/phpstorm-dictionaries/README.md

 # phpstorm-dictionaries
-additional dictionaries for the IDE PhpStorm
+Additional dictionaries for the IDE PhpStorm